"Together we can do so much!"

 Old Dominion Region United States Pony Club

-The United States Pony Clubs, Inc., develops character, leadership, conficence, and a sense of community in youth through a program that teaches the care of horses, riding, and mounted sports.
+The United States Pony Clubs, Inc., develops character, leadership, confidence, and a sense of community in youth through a program that teaches the care of horses, riding, and mounted sports.
 The Assistant Director has served on the Old Dominion Regional Board promoting sportsmanship, stewardship and leadership through horsemanship.

 Our Nation